 Why it gets awkward

-Pick one before you leave
+Three frameworks — pick one before you leave

+Framework 1 — One person covers the big things, one covers the small things.
 Whoever has more financial flexibility covers accommodation and one big dinner.
 The other covers coffees, lunches, activities, and incidentals.
 Both contribute meaningfully.
 Neither keeps score.
-Works well for mother-daughter trips across income differences.
+Works well across income differences.

+Framework 2 — Alternate paying, don't track.
 One pays for breakfast, the other pays for lunch.
 One pays for the museum, the other pays for afternoon drinks.
 Keep alternating and don't try to make it exactly equal.
 By the end of the trip it roughly evens out, and nobody has been calculating all weekend.

+Framework 3 — Split everything down the middle, explicitly.
 The most awkward-sounding option is sometimes the cleanest.
 Agree before you go: everything gets split 50/50.
 Use Venmo or split the card at the end of each meal.
 No mental accounting.
 Works best when incomes are similar.

 The conversation to have before you leave